Logo: small map of Scotland

 There are also frequent references to a Chapel Royal.
 Perhaps most famously it was in the Chapel Royal at Stirling Castle that the infant Mary Queen of Scots was crowned on 9 September 1543: and where she controversially celebrated Mass on her return from France in 1561.
 But, rather confusingly, none of this happened in the Chapel Royal you see at Stirling Castle today.

 The first of the currently existing royal buildings surrounding the Inner Close was the King's Old Building, built by James IV in 1496.
-At the same time he set up a Chapel Royal.
-This was an institution as much as a building, and to house it he renovated an existing chapel, possibly in a building with a footprint overlapping the later Chapel Royal,, but further forward, intruding into the Inner Close and partly obscuring the King's Old Building.
+At the same time he established a Chapel Royal.
+This was an institution as much as a building, and to house it he renovated an existing chapel, possibly in a building with a footprint overlapping the later Chapel Royal, but further forward, intruding into the Inner Close and partly obscuring the King's Old Building.

 James IV probably intended to rebuild the Chapel Royal after the Great Hall was completed in 1504, but the Battle of Flodden intervened in 1513 and he never got round to it.
 See our Historical Timeline for the wider picture.